 You can also find reviews, interviews, images, and written work in Huffington Post (Korea), SF Weekly, Shikoku Shinbun, DesignBoom, BranD Magazine, Bar and Dining Magazine, CNN, E-Sharp Journal, ROAD Magazine, ESSEN Magazine, Clean Eating Magazine, OKH TV, Afterimage Journal of Media Arts, NorthernLights, Creative Review UK, JPG Magazine, CordPress (세 개의 선), The Art Chronicle, 10.
 Magazine, Reed Magazine and Lightleak Photography Journal.

-Lydon is in the permanent collection of the David Brower Center, one of the world’s foremost centers of ecological policy and action, and of Cafe Ism and Cafe Oui in Seoul, South Korea, two of his favorite places to get coffee and cake.
+Lydon is in the permanent collection of the David Brower Center, one of the world’s foremost centers of ecological policy and action, as well as on the wall next to where the dogs sleep at the Gurye Contemporary Art Museum, in Gurye, Korea, and Cafe Ism and Cafe Oui in Seoul, two of his favorite places to get coffee and cake.
 Pay them a visit if you’re in town and say hello.

 Lydon holds an MFA with distinction from the University of Edinburgh’s Art, Space & Nature program (2014), was a visiting student at Aichi University of the Arts in Japan (Summer 2013), and graduated with a BA from San Jose State University (2007), after studying relatively equal amounts of music, photography, and design.